eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 - Creating the server; creating the listening socket, binding it to a port and made the server listen on it
 - Accepting clients

-In hind sight, we will only be changing the part of the code where we are accepting the incoming client connections as the server setup does not need any change.
+In hindsight, we will only be changing the part of the code where we are accepting the incoming client connections as the server setup does not need any change.

-The section that we’ll be modifying is given below:
+The code until `listen()` will remain the same.
+We will be replacing the below given section.

 ```c
 int conn_sock_fd = accept(listen_sock_fd, (struct sockaddr *)&client_addr, &client_addr_len);